learn-co-curriculum/phase-4-validation-messages-and-error-handling/README.md

 Before you move on, make sure you can answer the following questions:

-1. When we submit a `fetch` request to the server, what property of the `response` object can we use to help us write conditional code to handle server-side validation errors?
+1. How can we differentiate between a successful and unsuccessful response using `fetch`?
-2. What steps do you need to complete in order to capture validation error information and display it to the user?
+2. Why might it be important to display validation error messages to our users?

 ## Resources